What should limited company owners know about bookkeeping?

-If you are a new business owner, bookkeeping in some form is going to be essential to organising your finances, allowing you to keep up-to-date records of both your income and your outgoings.
+If you are a new company owner, ‘bookkeeping’ in some form is essential to organising your finances.
+It allows you to keep up-to-date records of both your income and your outgoings.

 In this article, we look at everything to do with bookkeeping: from the basics to the regular bookkeeping tasks which you are likely to become familiar with.